 There are many things to do around the Blue Mosque.
 After leaving the mosque, you can explore the centuries-old bazaars, visit interesting museums and even enjoy a Turkish bath in a historical hammam.

-1. Arasta Bazaaar
+1. Arasta Bazaar

 Arasta Bazaar is almost similar to the other two famous bazaars of the city, Grand Bazaar and Spice Bazaar.
 However, it is an open market with spacious streets.
 You can easily reach the bazaar from the courtyard of the mosque.